 RAM: Some sub-$250 laptops come with only 4GB of RAM, but ideally you want at least 8GB on even a budget system and 16GB if you can spend just a little more.
 For most folks, 32GB or more is more than enough while 64GB and above is reserved for power users.

-Storage Drive (aka Hard Drive): Even more important than the speed of your CPU is the performance of your storage drive.
+Storage Drive (SSD): Even more important than the speed of your CPU is the performance of your storage drive.
 If you can afford it and don't need a ton of internal storage, get a laptop with a solid state drive (SSD) rather than a hard drive, because you'll see at least three times the speed and a much faster laptop overall.

 Among SSDs, the newer PCIe x4 (aka NVME) units offer triple the speed of traditional SATA drives.
 Sub-$250 laptops use eMMC memory, which is technically solid-state but not faster than a mechanical hard drive.